Tips For Reducing Your Impact

 - Climate Change informed by the 7 Principles of Catholic Social Teaching

 How can climate change be understood in light of the 7 Key Themes of Catholic Social Teaching?
-In response to this, the Coalition has created a resource that offers quotes from the Vatican and the U.S. bishops demonstrating how climate change involves and engages the seven key themes: Human Life and Dignity; Community, Family and Participation; Rights and Responsibilities, Option for the Poor; Right to Work; Solidarity; as well as Care for Creation.
+This resource offers quotes from the Vatican and the U.S. bishops demonstrating how climate change involves and engages the seven key themes: Human Life and Dignity; Community, Family and Participation; Rights and Responsibilities, Option for the Poor; Right to Work; Solidarity; as well as Care for Creation.
 Find the resource here.

 - A comprehensive primer on Catholic teaching on climate change is the inspirational speech given by Bishop The Most Reverend William Skylstad, Bishop of Spokane, entitled “Facing the Wind-What are the Signs?”
 He offered the speech to students and faculty at Gonzaga University.